JuliaSymbolics/Symbolics.jl/docs/src/manual/integration.md

 # Symbolic Integrals

 Symbolics.jl provides a the `Integral` operator for defining integrals.
-These can be used with various functionalities in order to represent integro-differential equations and as a reprsentation for symbolic solving of integrals.
+These can be used with various functionalities in order to represent integro-differential equations and as a representation for symbolic solving of integrals.

 !!! note